geeknik/my-awesome-stars/README.md

 ## TypeScript

+- [briefercloud/briefer](https://github.com/briefercloud/briefer) - Dashboards and notebooks in a single place.
+Create powerful and flexible dashboards using code, or build beautiful Notion-like notebooks and share them with your team.
+- [yaakapp/app](https://github.com/yaakapp/app) - The most intuitive desktop API client.
+Organize and execute REST, GraphQL, and gRPC requests in a simple and intuitive app.
 - [upstash/jstack](https://github.com/upstash/jstack) - Confidently ship high-performance, low-cost Next.js apps
 - [yournextstore/yournextstore](https://github.com/yournextstore/yournextstore) - Modern Commerce with Next.js and Stripe as the backend.
 - [lalalune/Eliza](https://github.com/lalalune/Eliza) - Conversational Agent for Twitter and Discord